 When a business first starts to evaluate software as a tool to help manage its processes, it makes sense to look at introductory solutions.
 Introductory software is designed to be the first system implemented in a business as an alternative to entirely manual processes.
 For most businesses, the first software purchase made is in order to manage the company’s accounting and financials, and in general, introductory software provides functionality to manage one specific aspect of a company’s operations.
 Introductory accounting software is frequently used in conjunction with manual processes or other simple business tools like Excel in order to manage inventory.
 Introductory software and manual processes work best when order volume is low.

-- The business has reached transaction and data volume limits within its existing system.
+- Your business has reached transaction and data volume limits within its existing system.
 Many introductory software solutions have limitations on the number of transactions it can process, the volume of data that it can store and even the number of user licenses available.
 When a business operates above these limits it can result in system crashes, corrupt databases, slow run times and messy workarounds.

 Instead, a true ERP solution will provide functionality for managing inventory, accounting, contact management, warehouse management and order entry and processing as an all-in-one solution.
 ERP streamlines processes across departments from beginning to end and will include additional functionality to meet the specific needs of each individual business.
-With ERP software, a company has the ability to:
+With ERP software, your company has the ability to:

 - Convert a quote into a sales order without having to go into multiple systems